XimeraProject/ximeraFirstSteps/README.md

 This repository has a basic Ximera course that will help you get started using Ximera.

-## Software suggestions
+## Software requirements and suggestions

-Before we begin, we have some sofware suggestions: Git, Docker, Visual Studio Code, and LaTeX.
+To use Ximera, we require that users use Git and Docker We additionally (very strongly) suggest Visual Studio Code and LaTeX.

 ### Installing Git